 Portable predictions allow you to execute prediction jobs outside of the DataRobot application.
 The portable prediction methods are detailed below.

 You can export Scoring Code from DataRobot in Java or Python to make predictions.
 Scoring Code is portable and executable in any computing environment.
 This method is useful for low-latency applications that cannot fully support REST API performance or lack network access.

-DataRobot’s exportable models and independent prediction environment option, which allows a user to export a model from a model building environment to a dedicated and isolated prediction environment, is not available for Managed AI Cloud deployments.
+DataRobot’s exportable models and independent prediction environment option, which allows a user to export a model from a model building environment to a dedicated and isolated prediction environment, is not available for managed AI Platform deployments.